 8. STATEMENTS

 8.1 A statement and activity report in respect of your Account will be made available on Request.
-Requests shall be made via our e-mail address: support@LendPlus.com or via a contact link on the App.
+Requests shall be made via our e-mail address: customer@Lendplus.ke or via a contact link on the App.

 8.2 The statement on the App shall provide details of the last few transactions (or such other number of transactions as determined by Aventus) in your Account initiated from your Equipment.